-After my apprenticeship with K had ended and I had finished high school, my family and friends were telling me that the fashion industry wasn’t a viable career choice and that it would never last.
-I was told I should do something more practical and against my better judgement I listened to the advice.
+After my apprenticeship with K had ended and I had finished high school, my family and friends told me that the fashion industry wasn't a viable career choice and that it would never last.
+I was told I should do something more practical, and against my better judgment, I listened to the advice.
 I started a degree in nursing under the idea that it would be a stable career choice.
-Not long before I was set to finish, I decided that listening to other people’s ideas of what I should be doing wasn’t going to help me find the sense of contentment and creative expression that I needed in my life.
-I knew I needed to trust in myself and my instincts, so I quit nursing and enrolled at Billy Blue College of Design in Brisbane where I gained the skills that I needed to allow me to confidently re-enter the fashion industry.
+However, not long before I was set to finish, I decided that listening to other people's opinions of what I should be doing wasn't going to help me find the sense of contentment and creative expression that I needed in my life.
+I knew I needed to trust in myself and my instincts, so I quit nursing and enrolled at Billy Blue College of Design in Brisbane, where I gained the skills that I needed to re-enter the fashion industry confidently.
 Trusting in myself and being confident in what I was capable of has pushed me forward to where I am today; my dream job.

-It was my first day at Billy Blue College of Design from my lecturer, Marni.
-I remember walking in and she announced that she only had 2 rules in her class; never throw anything away and never hide your work, even in fear of others taking your ideas.
-Hiding your work only limits you while sharing challenges you and lets you adapt, creating new and better ideas.
-Class might be over, but I still live by those rules.
+It was my first day at Billy Blue College of Design with my lecturer, Marni.
+I remember walking in, and she announced that she only had two rules in her class; never throw anything away and never hide your work, even in fear of others taking your ideas.
+Hiding your work limits you while sharing challenges and lets you adapt, creating new and better ideas.
+The class might be over, but I still live by those rules.

 If you hadn't gone down the path of fashion, what would you have wanted to do instead?

-Now that the 'Keepsake' range has been online for a number of months now, whats next for you at Euphorie Studios?
+Now that the 'Keepsake' range has been online for several months now, what's next for you at Euphorie Studios?

-In 2019 with Keepsake, it was the first time K and I had worked professionally as equals.
-Prior to that, we had always been student and teacher.
-Creating the first collection with K was a learning process, in a good way.
-Because of that and also now heading into 2020, at this point in our creative relationship we've been able to really build synergy in our design process.
-It may sound odd but where we are now is leagues away from where we were when we brought Keepsake to life; we've both grown as individuals but we've also grown as a team of designers too.
-Being in an environment where we can continuously develop our relationship as both friends and creative partners allows us to both grow and with it, our designs do to and that excites me the most about the future.
-In 2020, the sky is the limit and we cant wait to show people what we've been working on.
-We cant wait to provide the craftsmanship and quality that's expected of us but also push the boundaries in what we're capable of designing, creating and delivering by pushing each other to always be forward thinking and open to new ideas or possibilities.
+In 2019 with Keepsake, it was the first time K, and I had worked professionally as equals.
+Before that, we had always been student and teacher.
+So creating the first collection with K was a learning process, in a good way.
+Now heading into 2020, we've built synergy in our design process at this point in our creative relationship.
+We are now leagues away from where we were when we brought Keepsake to life; we've both grown as individuals, but we've also grown as a team of designers.
+Being in an environment where we can continuously develop our relationship as both friends and creative partners allows us to grow.
+With it, our designs do too, and that excites me the most about the future.
+In 2020, the sky was the limit, and we can't wait to show people what we've been working on.
+We can't wait to provide the craftsmanship and quality expected of us and push the boundaries in what we're capable of designing, creating, and delivering by pushing each other constantly to be forward-thinking and open to new ideas or possibilities.

 (Euphorie Studios Designer/Product Developer Leanne Hendrix with model Kristen Raffel)